kubeflow/pipelines/samples/aws-samples/mnist-kmeans-sagemaker/README.md

 ## SageMaker permission

 In order to run this pipeline, we need to prepare an IAM Role to run Sagemaker jobs.
-You need this roleArn to run a pipeline.
+You need this `role_arn` to run a pipeline.
 Check [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) for details.

 This pipeline also use aws-secret to get access to Sagemaker services, please also make sure you have a `aws-secret` in the kubeflow namespace.